GregRos/parjs/README.md

 User state is a less idiomatic and elegant feature meant to be used together with, rather than instead of, parser returns.

-## Kinds of Parsers
+## Parsers and combinators
 This is a partial overview of the kinds of parsers and combinators provided by `Parjs`.
 This is not an exhaustive list.

 ### Basic Parsers
 These are building block parsers provided by `parjs`.
+These are generally defined in [ParjsStatic](https://gregros.github.io/parjs/interfaces/parjs.parjsstatic.html), i.e. the type as the object `Parjs`.

 #### Character parsers
 One of the most common kinds of parser, parses individual characters.